M26Pershing90mm/M26Pershing90mm/README.md

 ## 🌏 Open-Source Localization

-When I have free time, I also contribute to Korean localization of open-source security and reverse-engineering tools.
+When I have free time, I also contribute to the Korean localization of open-source software, including security, privacy, multimedia, and AI tools.
-When I have free time, I also contribute to Korean localization of open-source and security-related software.

 * **PE-bear** — Korean localization
 * **CanvasBlocker** — Korean localization
+* **Sandboxie Plus** — Korean localization
 * **AIMP** — Korean localization
-* **Sandboxie Plus** — Korean localization
+* **Upscayl** — Korean localization

 Other open-source software and localization projects may follow as time permits.
 # 💙 Support My Research